hnlcory/hnlcory.github.io/projects/project-1.md

 end tell
 ```

-You can learn more at the [UH Micromouse Website](http://www-ee.eng.hawaii.edu/~mmouse/about.html).
+You can learn more at [this Github link](https://github.com/hnlcory/projectPrograms/tree/main/Final%20Sudoku).